leoudell/Recipe-Star-Prediction/README.md

 **Type of Problem:** Our goal was to predict a numerical value: the average recipe rating based on complexity.
 Since this rating is a continuous variable, we were dealing with a regression problem rather than a classification problem.
 **Evaluation Metric:** We used Mean Squared Error (MSE) as our primary evaluation metric.
 MSE is well-suited for regression tasks because it directly measures the squared difference between predicted ratings and actual ratings.
 MSE penalizes large errors and prioritizes accuracy on recipes that would otherwise be error-prone.
 This was particularly useful in our case due to the several extremely long recipes.
 # Baseline Model
+For the baseline model, we chose to use a linear regression model to predict the ratings.
+We used three features from the recipes data set that were mentioned in our definition of complexity.
+*Features*
+1. `n_ingredients` (quantitative): The number of ingredients a recipe requires
+2. `minutes` (quantitative): The number of minutes it takes to complete a recipe
+3. `n_steps` (quantitative): The number of steps it takes to complete a recipe Since all of the features selected here are quantitative, we did not have to perform any encoding.

+**Model Performance**<br>
+As stated, we evaluated the performance of our model using Mean Squared Error.
+The MSE of this model was approximently 0.505.
+In context to the rating scale, our model has a prediction error of about `sqrt(0.505) = 0.71`.
+This means that if a true rating is 3.0 our model will predict that the recipe is anywhere from 2.3 to 3.7 stars.
+This model is not great because there is such a large variance in the predictions.
+Part of this inaccuracy is due to the training data having ratings skewed heavily towards 4 and 5 stars.
+With transformations in the next steps, this model can be improved.

 # Final Model
 In the baseline model, we used the raw values of `n_ingredients`, `minutes`, and `n_steps` in order to predict the `rating`.
 This method was not robust to the large outliers that we found in the dataset.
 In order to account for this, we added features that stanardized the data while still keeping the complexity of a recipe intact.